CBD Gummies VS. THC Gummies

 Positive Medical Effects

-CBD and THC have been proven to deliver medical benefits.
-However, some people prefer using CBD over THC since it typically does not result in side effects.
+CBD and THC are known to potentially provide medical benefits to users.
+However, some people prefer using CBD over THC, since it typically does not result in side effects.
 The Food and Drug Administration accepted Epidiolex, as first prescription medicine to contain CBD.
-It’s mainly used to treat rare, hard-to-control types of epilepsy.
+It’s mainly used to treat two rare types of childhood epilepsy.

 Adverse Medical Effects